mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - Elasticsearch.md

 ## Install Elasticsearch

+#### Install Elasticsearch.

-#### Import the public key used by the package management system.
+First, import the public key used by the package management system:

     wget -qO - http://packages.elasticsearch.org/GPG-KEY-elasticsearch | sudo apt-key add -

-#### Create a sources list file for Elasticsearch.
+Next, create a sources list file for Elasticsearch:

     echo 'deb http://packages.elasticsearch.org/elasticsearch/1.4/debian stable main' | sudo tee /etc/apt/sources.list.d/elasticsearch.list

-#### Install.

-First update aptitude like this:
+Now, run `aptitude update` like this:

     sudo aptitude update

-And then run the magic command:
+Then install Elasticsearch via `aptitude` like this:

     sudo aptitude install elasticsearch

-Now it will be installed, but won’t be set to startup on boot.
-So run this command to get that set:
+Finally Elasticsearch will be installed, but it won’t be set to startup on boot.
+So run this `update-rc.d` command to get that set:

     sudo update-rc.d elasticsearch defaults 95 10

-#### Testing it.
+#### Testing Elasticsearch.

 So with it installed and with system service control script installed, we need to start it by running this command: